-The Asylum Act provides for a definition of “safe third country” that presents some inconsistencies with Article 38 of the recast Asylum Procedures Directive.
-These inconsistencies were raised in 2014 by CPR during the legislative process that transposed the second-generation acquis into national law, and include the following:
+The Asylum Act provides for a definition of ‘safe third country’ that presents some inconsistencies with Article 38 of the recast Asylum Procedures Directive.
+These inconsistencies were raised by CPR during the legislative process that transposed the second-generation acquis into national law, and include the following:

-- The provision applies ratione personae to asylum seekers alone, as opposed to applicants for international protection;
+- The wording of the provision seems to indicate that it applies ratione personae to asylum seekers alone, as opposed to applicants for international protection;

 - The provision does not include the absence of a risk of serious harm as a condition for the application of the concept;

 - The provision does not include the possibility for the applicant to challenge the existence of a connection between him or her and the third country;